Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ## Overview

 Multiple HTTP-triggered functions are created to show, list, register, process and remove webhooks on your SharePoint lists and document libraries.
-When receiving a notification from SharePoint, the service function adds an item to the list `webhookHistory` (can be changed in environment variable `WebhookHistoryListTitle`), and records the event in Application Insights.
+When receiving a notification from SharePoint, the service function adds an item to the list `webhookHistory` (created if it does not exist), and records the event in Application Insights.

 ## Security of the Azure resources